Last updated on April 13, 2026

 Orcish Bowmasters

 Orcish Bowmasters is one of the newest boogeymen on the block, designed to punish opponents trying to draw a billion cards with equally busted effects like The One Ring and Up the Beanstalk.
-It’s a clock, it’s the perfect answer to creatures like Esper Sentinel, Birds of Paradise, and Ragavan, Nimble Pilferer.
+This orc archer’s a clock, and it’s the perfect answer to creatures like Esper Sentinel, Birds of Paradise, and Ragavan, Nimble Pilferer.
 It’s also fun to play on turn 2 and follow up with Timetwister in Cube or Commander.

 #20.
 Hogaak, Arisen Necropolis